LucasO21/bike_price_prediction/README.md

 provided slight lower price points than the RANDOM FOREST or XGBOOST.
 These two models can be used to markdown prices as needed.
 See reproducible modeling code [here](https://github.com/LucasO21/bike_price_prediction/blob/main/R/02_modeling.R).

+### Deployment
-**Deployment** - This analysis was deployed via shiny apps.
+This analysis was deployed via shiny apps.
 To use the app, a user can enter inputs such as bike model, year, frame material and pricing model to see how the price changes based on such inputs.